TheMarlboroMan/ascript/README.md

 ###variables

-Variables can be declared statically in the following form:
+Variables can be declared to hold statically defined values in the following form:

 let *variablename* be *variablevalue*;